dillonharless18/lambdas-erp/README.md

 Each Lambda function should have its own directory inside the `endpoints` folder of this repository.
 The directory must contain:

 - `index.js` The entry point of the Lambda function
-- `metadata.json`: A JSON file containing metadata that describes the function's purpose and how it should be integrated into the oneXerp API
+- `metadata.json`: A JSON file containing metadata that describes the function's purpose and how it should be integrated into the erp API

 Example of the repository structure after adding some lambdas: